“Installing air filters in classrooms can raise children’s scores in tests by the same amount as cutting class sizes by a third, research has found…

 Carbon Dioxide and learning

-One of the most subtle but pervasive of these pollutants in a typical practice room or teaching studio is carbon dioxide, the humans in the room being the primary source.
+One of the most subtle but pervasive of these pollutants in a typical practice room or teaching studio is carbon dioxide (not monoxide), the humans in the room being the primary source.

 The alarm is sounded in the article Sick Classrooms Caused by Rising CO2 Levels, in which Brian W. Smith is quoted:

 “Exposure to CO2 can result in drowsiness, eye irritation, and inability to concentrate.
 If a ventilation system provides inadequate fresh-air intake, levels of CO2 in the classroom can rise dramatically during the course of a classroom session.”